Mixed-Type Tabular Data Synthesis with Score-based Diffusion in Latent Space: Benchmarking Synthetic Tabular Data Generation Algorithms

 \subsection{Experimental Setups}

 \textbf{Datasets}.
-We select six real-world tables, including numerical and categorical column attributes: Adult, Default, Shoppers, Magic, Faults, Beijing, and News.
+We select six real-world tabular datasets consisting of both numerical and categorical attributes: Adult, Default, Shoppers, Magic, Faults, Beijing, and News.
 Table~\ref{tbl:exp-dataset} provides the overall statistics of these datasets, and the detailed descriptions can be found in Appendix~\ref{appendix:dataset}.

 \textbf{Baselines}.
 We compare the proposed \modelname with seven existing synthetic tabular data generation methods.
 The first two are classical GAN and VAE models: CTGAN~\citep{ctgan} and TVAE~\citep{ctgan}.
 Additionally, we evaluate five SOTA methods introduced recently: GOGGLE~\citep{goggle}, a VAE-based method; GReaT~\citep{great}, a language model variant; and three diffusion-based methods: STaSy~\citep{stasy}, TabDDPM~\citep{tabddpm}, and CoDi~\citep{codi}.
 Notably, these approaches were nearly simultaneously introduced, limiting opportunities for extensive comparison.
+For reference, we also compare with the representative interpolation-based method SMOTE~\citep{smote}.
 Our paper fills this gap by providing the first comprehensive evaluation of their performance in a standardized setting.